 Get On Your Bike and Ride!

 Compared to other forms of aerobic exercises, cycling is less jarring to your spine.
 This includes cycling on a stationary exercise bike.
 As long as your posture is correct, you should feel no strain.
-Use a recumbent exercise bike to strengthen your lower back and all of your lower body.
+You can also visit this website for physical therapy in Medina, OH to find out how physical therapy can help strengthen your lower back and all of your lower body.

 IN THE OFFICE